 - Limited Customization: You have less control over the server environment (e.g., specific PHP extensions, server configuration files beyond

-). - No Root Access: Shared hosting doesn’t provide root access, which means you cannot install system-wide software or make deep server configuration changes.
+.htaccess). - No Root Access: Shared hosting doesn’t provide root access, which means you cannot install system-wide software or make deep server configuration changes.

 - Potential Security Concerns: While providers implement strong security, the shared nature means a vulnerability on one site could theoretically affect others, though this is rare with reputable hosts.